-When a boiler receives a command to fire: Runtime messages are displayed in the lower left corner of the Home Screen.
+NOTICE When a boiler receives a command to fire: Runtime messages are displayed in the lower left corner of the Home Screen.
 See Section Messages for descriptions.

 - 1. The system pump relay is enabled and the H-Net control displays "Waiting for Flow" until the flow-switch closes between J11A, 1 & 2 within the programmed time (10 seconds default). - All elements in the interlock string, terminated between J11A and J11B, must be closed before the sequence is allowed to continue. - 3.
 If all interlocks are closed, relay K5 is enabled to command the combustion-air damper open (if used).
 The H-Net control displays "Waiting for Damper to Open" until the damper end switch closes. - 4.
-Relay K6 is energized enabling the local pump (if used).
+Relay K6 is enabled energizing the local pump (if used).
 The H-Net control commences its "Waiting for Flow" timer (adjustable 10-240 sec.).
-The flow switch contact is checked on terminals J11B, 5 &6.
-If equipped with a SIKA flow sensor the flow proof will display a GPM value based on the boiler model. - 5.
+The flow switch contact is checked on terminals J11B, 5 &6. - 5.
 With all the interlocks closed, the boiler start relay K1 is enabled and energizes terminal 6 on the ignition control.
 This signal is present on J5 Boiler Start/ Operator.
-The control now displays "Waiting for Start Sequence".
+The control now displays "Waiting for Start Sequence"